dgraph-io/dgraph/wiki/content/deploy/decrypt.md

 reasons, including:

 * Migration of data from an encrypted cluster to a non-encrypted cluster
-* Making large changes to your data or schema by directly editing an RDF file or schema file
+* Changing your data or schema by directly editing an RDF file or schema file

 To support these scenarios, Dgraph includes a `decrypt` command that decrypts encrypted RDF and schema files.
 To learn how to export RDF